BenjaminAbt/SustainableCode/csharp/valuestringbuilder/readme.md

 String.Create remains by far the most performant way to create strings for short strings.
 The ValueStringBuilder as well as the StringBuilder have advantages for larger strings or certain programming scenarios.

+The performance difference has not changed significantly between .NET 7 and .NET 8.

 ## ⌨️ Run this sample